anjalicse/guides/src/pages/mathematics/the-monty-hall-problem/index.md

 There can be two cases in this:

 Case 1 : Selecting a goat in the first round with a probability of 2/3 .
 (Selecting a goat out of 2 goats and 1 car) and then `To Swap`
-Swapping will lead you to win the car.
-(As the other unopened door will surely conceal the car)
+Swapping will lead you to win the car (As the other unopened door will surely conceal the car).

 Case 2 : Selecting a car in the first round with a probability of 1/3 .
-(Selecting a car out of 2 goats and 1 car) and then `To swap`
+(Selecting a car out of 2 goats and 1 car) and then `To Swap`
-Swapping will lead you to the goat.
-(As the other unopened door will surely conceal the goat)
+Swapping will lead you to the goat (As the other unopened door will surely conceal the goat).

 ```Therefore chance of winning a car by swapping is 2/3.```